SwarmStorm/awesome/README.md

 *   [overhangio/tutor](https://github.com/overhangio/tutor) - The Docker-based Open edX distribution designed for peace of mind

+*   [clemlesne/scrape-it-now](https://github.com/clemlesne/scrape-it-now) - Web scraper made for AI and simplicity in mind.
+It runs as a CLI that can be parallelized and outputs high-quality markdown content.

 *   [dtflare/GPTparser](https://github.com/dtflare/GPTparser) - Use GPTparser with your OpenAI API to scrape & parse files into structured JSON files.

 *   [trancethehuman/entities-extraction-web-scraper](https://github.com/trancethehuman/entities-extraction-web-scraper) - A web scraper that uses OpenAI Functions for selective scraping.